paulch42/lean-spec/md/TMI.md

   -- A flight must be able to take off from one of the participating runways. inv₂    : ∀ f ∈ flights, f.canUse ∩ rates.domain ≠ ∅
 ```

+The invariant fields ensure:
+- the takeoff window of a flight falls within the period of the TMI;
+- a flight is able to takeoff from at least one of the runways available for use.

 ### Slot